2026 Alabama State Auditor election

 The 2026 Alabama State Auditor election will be held on November 3, 2026, to elect the state auditor of Alabama.
-The primary election will be held on May 19.
-Incumbent auditor Andrew Sorrell is retiring to run for secretary of state.
+The primary election was held on May 19.
+Incumbent auditor Andrew Sorrell initially announced that he was retiring to run for secretary of state.
+He later announced that he would withdraw from that election and instead run for re-election to a second consecutive term.